 This option is off by default, which is equivalent to setting it to off or disabled.
 It also has no effect if stale-answer-enable is disabled.

-The maximum value for this option is resolver-query-timeout minus one second.
 The minimum value, 0, causes a cached (stale) RRset to be immediately returned if it is available while still attempting to refresh the data in cache.
-RFC 8767 recommends a value of 1800 (milliseconds).